Scalable Learning from Probability Measures with Mean Measure Quantization: Numerical experiments

 We perform similar experiments on a set of images provided by the Airbus company.
-The dataset consists in $N=1000$ images of size $128\times 128$ captured by a SPOT satellite.
-The images are divided into two categories : those with the presence of a wind turbine and those without, see Figures \ref{fig:wind_turbines} and \ref{fig:no_wind_turbines} in Appendix \ref{appendixC}.
+The dataset consists in $N = 1000$ images of size $128\times 128$ captured by a SPOT satellite.
+The images are divided into two categories: those with the presence of a wind turbine and those without, see Figures \ref{fig:wind_turbines} and \ref{fig:no_wind_turbines}.
 Each image is viewed as a discrete probability distribution on the RGB space, that is each pixel is represented by a point in $\mathbb{R}^3$.
-The size $N$ of the dataset as well as the number of pixels ($m_i = 128^2$) prevents from directly computing either LOT or KME.
-We therefore carry out supervised classification from both embeddings and both quantization methods.
-We implement $K$-LOT with reference measure the uniform measure on $[0,1]^3$ sampled on $m_0=1000$ points, and $K$-KME with the Gaussian kernel with bandwidth parameter $\sigma = 100$.
-After the embeddings, we perform PCA and retain only the first 10 components, on which we train an LDA classifier using 75\% of the data and test it on the remaining 25\%.
-We obtain the accuracies and execution times displayed in Table \ref{airbus_accuracy} for $K=64$, with additional experiments in Appendix \ref{sec:accuracy_tables} for different values of $K$.
-Both quantization methods achieve similar accuracy results while mean-measure quantization is approximately ten times faster than the quantization of each measure.
-We continue to observe that LOT outperforms KME, and that applying quantization to KME yields results comparable to those of other KME-based approaches.
+The size $N$ of the dataset as well as the number of pixels ($m=128^2$) prevents from directly using OT-based methods.
+We therefore reduce the size of supports with the different quantization methods for different values of $K$.
+We then compute the LOT embeddings of the quantized measures, using as reference measure the uniform measure on $[0,1]^3$, from which we sample $m_0 = 100$ points.
+We then carry out supervised classification.
+We also evaluate classification performance using stratified shuffle-split cross-validation.
+For each of 30 random splits (67\% training and 33\% testing), we fit an LDA classifier on the training set and report its accuracy on the test set.
+Figure \ref{fig:airbus_accuracy} displays the mean classification accuracy together with its standard deviation for the different methods.
+Figure \ref{fig:airbus_time} reports the computational time required to compute the $K$-point discrete representations for each method.
+Once again, individual quantization yields better accuracy results, closely followed by both MMQ-based methods.
+Overall, subsampled MMQ offers the best trade-off between predictive performance and computational cost.